faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 ## How to Participate:

-- Each team should request participation to the challenge on CodaLab plateform with providing the team members, emails and affiliations.
+- Participation in the Competetion: Each team should request to participate in the competition on the CodaLab platform (https://competitions.codalab.org/competitions/35575) with specifying the team name, members, emails and affiliations.
+These informations can be sent to: faresbougourzi@gmail.com

-- In the Validation Phase: You have to submit the predictions of the validation data as 'predictions.csv' file, that contains the names of the slice images in the first column and their corresponding Covid-19 infection percentage estimation in the second column.
+- Validation Phase: You have to submit the predictions of the validation data as 'predictions.csv' file, that contains the names of the slice images in the first column and their corresponding Covid-19 infection percentage estimation in the second column.
 This file must be compressed as 'predictions.zip' file and submitted in CodaLab.

 ```bash
     predictions.zip